Telok Blangah House put up for collective sale at $98m

 Strata-titled mall Midpoint Orchard is also preparing for a third collective sale bid at around $350 million.

-Despite the Dec 16 round of property curbs, demand for commercial properties remains strong as they are not affected by the additional buyer's stamp duty (ABSD) regime.
+Despite the round of property curbs that kicked in on Dec 16 last year, demand for commercial properties remains strong as they are not affected by the additional buyer's stamp duty (ABSD) regime.

-Edmund Tie chief executive Desmond Sim said that higher ABSD rates for residential sites are likely to dampen developers' interest for large housing sites, and have helped fuel interest in the commercial sector.
+Edmund Tie chief executive Desmond Sim said that higher ABSD rates for residential sites are likely to dampen developers' interest in large housing sites, and have helped fuel interest in the commercial sector.

-In particular, mixed-use development, commercial-zoned sites are getting more interest because "the residential component of these sites are not subjected to ABSD or qualifying certificate rules", Mr Sim added.
+In particular, mixed-use development, commercial-zoned sites are getting more interest because "the residential component of these sites is not subject to ABSD or qualifying certificate rules", Mr Sim said.

-In comparison, for residential sites bought on or after Dec 16, 2021, developers are subject to 40 per cent ABSD, of which 35 per cent ABSD may be remitted upfront, subject to certain conditions.
+In comparison, for residential sites bought on or after Dec 16 last year, developers are subject to 40 per cent ABSD, of which 35 per cent may be remitted upfront, subject to certain conditions.

 "Singapore has emerged as an attractive safe haven for the capital markets, which is reinforced by its better-than-expected economic growth last year," Mr Sim said.

-This has helped bolster the commercial sector here, which saw $6.2 billion worth of deals done in the first quarter alone.
+This has helped to bolster the commercial sector here, which saw $6.2 billion worth of deals done in the first quarter of this year alone.

 Notable deals done in the first three months of this year include the sale of 79 Robinson Road for $1.3 billion, the collective sale of Tanglin Shopping Centre, and the sale of Cross Street Exchange for $810.8 million.

-Located near HarbourFront MRT Station, Telok Blangah House is within a short drive to Mount Faber Park, HarbourFront Centre, Marina at Keppel Bay, Resorts World Sentosa and Universal Studios Singapore.
+Located near HarbourFront MRT station, Telok Blangah House is within a short drive of Mount Faber Park, HarbourFront Centre, Marina at Keppel Bay, Resorts World Sentosa and Universal Studios Singapore.

-The maximum permissible gross floor area is 51,943 sq ft.
-The 14,841 sq ft commercial and residential-zoned site can be redeveloped into a new building with 34 residential units and 20,788 sq ft of commercial space.
+Its maximum permissible gross floor area is 51,943 sq ft.
+The 14,841 sq ft commercial-and residential-zoned site can be redeveloped into a new building with 34 residential units and 20,788 sq ft of commercial space.

 "The site may be redeveloped into a single integrated boutique development comprising both co-living and co-working spaces," Mr Low said.